rust-lang-nursery/rust-cookbook/CONTRIBUTING.md

 propagate errors with `?` (not `try!`).

 Don't use glob imports, even for preludes, so that users can see what traits they are calling.
-(Some might consider using glob imports for preludes a best practice, making this awkward).
+(Some crates might consider using glob imports for preludes a best practice, making this awkward.)

-Sort imports.

 Examples should be simple and obvious enough that an experienced dev won't need comments.
-Describe the code in prose, not in comments.
 Things that should be described include traits imported and their methods used.
 Think about what information here supports the use case and might not be obvious to someone new.
 Say the minimum possible about aspects that don't directly support the use case.
 See ["basics"] for examples.

 ["basics"]: https://brson.github.io/rust-cookbook/basics.html